SaltOverflow/c-modules/proposals/modules_v5.md

 2. We extract size/alignment information into a separate generated module interface, which is used in place of the actual type.
 This provides much more succinct code to the compiler.
 We still need to crawl the codebase to get the information, but it is cached afterwards.
 One way to calculate size/alignment information is to generate a separate program with all the types, compile it, and inspect the result.
 Another way is to collect the sizes of the built-in types, then calculate the size/alignments of types from the idea that `struct` types take the maximum alignment of their fields.
 3. We store all size/alignment information in some central file.
 This is the same as the previous idea, except that we store all size/alignment in a central file instead of generating a module interface file for every module.
 This could help reduce file IO cost and simplify updating size/alignment information when types change.

 Option 3 sounds like the most ideal option, but option 1 is the easiest to implement, and is the configuration that is used in the Formalism section.
+There is also another "gotcha" to consider with options 2 and 3: using type-punning to implement them seems to break strict aliasing rules in C99.
+A common way to avoid type-punning is to use `union` types, but

 *Cforall has the sized trait, which may prove useful for me to use when implementing things (it will likely help with handling polymorphic functions and types).
 I was also made aware of lifetime operations in Cforall, which I am not that familiar with.
 I assume they are handled the same way as move/copy constructors - they also need to be provided alongside the size/alignment information.*